adellantado/bot-template-framework/README.md

             "name": "Menu Block",
             "type": "menu",
             "content": {
-                "text": "This is a simple menu",
+                "text": "This is a simple menu; This is a menu", "buttons": [
-                "buttons": [
                     {"Callback": "Learn More"},
                     {